 The corpus of Indian writing in English has reached such monumental proportions over the last two decades that it is nearly impossible to recount the names and works of all writers.
 It was Arundhati Roy’s The God of Small Things (1997) that took Indian writing to new heights of recognition, but the easy acceptance it received followed those who had been there earlier.

 The world of Indo-Anglian writing has continued to thrive since Rushdie’s publication of the Booker Prize-winning Midnight’s Children in 1981, followed by The Satanic Verses, which, due to the fatwa, in a twisted way immortalised him in the literary world.
-Some of the titles that stand out are Amitava Ghosh’s The Circle of Reason and The Shadow Lines, Upamanyu Chatterjee’s English August: An Indian Story, Vikram Seth’s Golden Gate and A Suitable Boy, Allan Sealy’s Totter-Nama, and Rohinton Mistry’s Such a Long Journey and A Fine Balance.
+Some of the titles that stand out are Amitav Ghosh’s The Circle of Reason and The Shadow Lines, Upamanyu Chatterjee’s English August: An Indian Story, Vikram Seth’s Golden Gate and A Suitable Boy, Allan Sealy’s Trotter-Nama, and Rohinton Mistry’s Such a Long Journey and A Fine Balance.

 The novels of Anita Desai, Chitra Devakurni, Anita Rau Badami, Nayantara Sahgal and a host of others provide a significant forum for voicing the personal and political concerns of women.
 While some are overtly political like Sahgal’s Rich like Us (dealing with Indira Gandhi’s Emergency) and Plans for Departure (which links Western suffragette activism with Indian nationalism at the turn of the century), others self-consciously engage in the task of subverting social structures that attempt to subordinate women in the name of tradition.